South Hadley Public Schools

 South Hadley Public Schools, also known as South Hadley School Department, is a school district in South Hadley, Massachusetts, United States.
-The superintendent is Nicholas Young.
+The superintendent is Mark McLaughlin.

 Governance

 A five-person school committee, the equivalent of a board of education elsewhere, oversees the school district.
 The chairman of the school committee is John Kelly.

 Schools

 The district operates the following schools: